 Textbooks and Materials

-This textbook is required:Discovering Advanced Algebra: An Investigative Approach [Edition 3], Authors: Jerald Murdock, Ellen Kamischke, and Eric Kamischke
+This item is required:Discovering Advanced Algebra: An Investigative Approach [Edition or Version: 3], Authors: Jerald Murdock, Ellen Kamischke, and Eric Kamischke

 Publisher's website: Discovering Advanced Algebra: An Investigative Approach